INDA23PlusPlus/vm/src/langserver/README.md

 implements diagnostics and code completion (it doesn't support requests like go-to-defintion etc.).

+## Options
+* `--log-level`: Set the log level.
+Can be one of 'debug', 'info', 'warn', 'err'.

 ## Integration
 See the [editors](../../editor/) folder for integration with editors.